alexanderthclark/Stats1101/book/probability.md

 Better than listing the ways and then counting is applying (and ideally understanding) a formula.

 Take the example of coin flipping.
 How often will three coin flips come up with just one heads?
 For a fair coin, this will happen with probability $\frac{3}{8}$.
 Why?
 There are eight outcomes of equal chance and three of those outcomes include just one heads.
 Before, we arrived at knowing there were three ways to get a sequence of one heads and two tails by simply listing the ways.
-We can instead use the **binomial coefficient**, written $\binom{n}{k}$.
+We can instead use the **binomial coefficient**, sometimes written $\binom{n}{k}$.

 The binomial coefficient says how many ways you can choose $k$ elements from $n$ choices if the order doesn't matter.